top of page

 Course Brook Farm hosts 2 recognized horse trials competitions sanctioned by the United States Equestrian Federation (USEF) and the United States Eventing Association (USEA).

-Levels offered: Starter, Beginner Novice, Novice, Training, Modified-Training and Preliminary.
+Levels offered: Starter (now USEA endorsed), Beginner Novice, Novice, Training, Modified-Training and Preliminary.

 Both events participate in the Jockey Club sponsored Thoroughbred Incentive Program (T.I.P.).